 ¡Listo!
 Is a bingo game that can be used along with the first three levels of FLK.
 Rather than starting to play as you begin the first level, you will need to wait to play the game until children have enough vocabulary words mastered.
 There are 12 unique bingo cards with pictures rather than words.
 The teacher or parent will call words identifying the pictures from a deck of 26 vocabulary cards.
 The cards have both pictures and words to make it easy for the parent or teacher who is just learning Spanish.

 The Dice Off™ game for students ages seven and up adds another layer of reinforcement that most students are likely to enjoy.
 Even adults who are learning Spanish might play this game.

 You will need two to four players to play the various versions of the game.
 The game has four individual game boards that each feature different verbs and adverbs that players say and act out.
 The goal in some variations of the game is to cover all of the squares on your board, while in others the goal is to remove the cover squares.
 The colorful game components—game boards, verb and adverb cards, colored die, challenge cards, and stickers—are very sturdy and should stand up well to repeated usage.

 Dice Off builds on the flight theme with the game boards called “flight manuals” and “pre-boarding” preparation, and game variations for “boarding, taking off,” and “landing.”
-Students should have completed at least the first DVD of FLK before tackling the game.
+Students should have completed at least the first level of FLK before tackling the game.
 If students are not already familiar with the vocabulary, they can learn it fairly quickly during the “pre-boarding” stage.
 While knowing the vocabulary is important, “Gotcha” and “Faker-Mistaker” cards make play more complex—what happens on one player’s turn can affect the advancement of other players.